-High winds once again prevented the remaining ships out at five fathom hole in the Hudson Bay from entering the Churchill River and docking at port to load grain.
-Churchill often has prevailing Northerly winds though these heavy prolonged gusts this early in the season are somewhat rare.
+High winds once again prevented the remaining ships out at five-fathom hole in the Hudson Bay from entering the Churchill River and docking at the port to load grain.
+Churchill often has prevailing northerly winds though these heavy prolonged gusts this early in the season are somewhat rare.
 It’s a great opportunity for all travelers to get a feel for harsh conditions experienced by the region throughout the long Winter.
 The polar bears of Churchill don’t seem to mind.
 The wind chill definitely bites at those without a furry coat.

 Hudson Bay Helicopters still reports bears grouped together out around Cape Churchill in the East.
 Wapusk National Park has good numbers as well including a group of six or seven bears all gathered in a large patch of willows.
 Respite from the winds could explain these congregations.
 Some travelers were fortunate to view one of the largest bull moose seen in a long while. ..also in the park.
 Always a thrill to see these huge animals on the tundra from the air.

-Later out toward the Flats, a bear that was up on another rover darted suddenly into the willows then came back out on the trail further ahaead where two other rovers were situated.
-As Karen and group passed them by and maneuvered closer to the four year-old male, he would stand up on his haunches and give curious looks at the rover.
-This went on for a good 20 minutes until he finally dissapeared off into the willows as fast as he appeared.
+Later out toward the Flats, a bear that was up on another rover darted suddenly into the willows then came back out on the trail further ahead of where two other rovers were situated.
+As Karen and group passed them by and maneuvered closer to the four-year-old male, he would stand up on his haunches and give curious looks at the rover.
+This went on for a good 20 minutes until he finally disappeared off into the willows as fast as he appeared.

-Guide Brent’s contingent had similar Christmas Lake Esker encounters viewing five caribou, one of those a calf, near the boreal forest that juts out into the tundra barrenland.
-Prior to this sighting the group also had a three-year old under their rover at Halfway point…curiously sniffing all over and then running off toward the rocks above the beach.
+Guide Brent’s contingent had similar Christmas Lake Esker encounters viewing five caribous, one of those a calf, near the boreal forest that juts out into the tundra barren land.
+Prior to this sighting the group also had a three-year-old under their rover at Halfway point…curiously sniffing all over and then running off toward the rocks above the beach.

 All groups, back in town, caught the zenith of the most incredible sunset of the season over the Churchill River.
-The pink, red and orange hues filtered down through the icy crystals in the sky and on the willows to create a brilliant glow that finally diffused to the North beyond Prince of Wales fort and out past Button Bay.
+The pink, red and orange hues filtered down through the ice crystals in the sky and on the willows to create a brilliant glow that finally diffused to the North beyond Prince of Wales Fort and out past Button Bay.